Medically reviewed by Drugs.com. Last updated on Jan 20, 2022.

-A tummy tuck — also known as abdominoplasty — is a cosmetic surgical procedure to improve the appearance of the abdomen.
+A tummy tuck — also known as abdominoplasty — is a cosmetic surgical procedure to improve the shape and appearance of the abdomen.

 During a tummy tuck, excess skin and fat are removed from the abdomen.
-In most cases, the connective tissues in the abdomen are tightened with sutures as well.
+Connective tissue in the abdomen (fascia) usually is tightened with sutures as well.
 The remaining skin is then repositioned to create a more toned look.

 During a tummy tuck, excess skin and fat are removed from the abdomen.
 The skin is then draped back over the newly repositioned contours to create a smoother and more toned look.